DoctorWkt/alic/docs/overview.md

 int16 foobar(int8 *fmt, ...) { <code> }
 ```

-In order to access variadic arguments from inside a variadic function, you first declare a `void *` variable, and then use the pseudo-function `va_start()` to point it at a hidden structure which holds the state of the variadic argument.
+In order to access variadic arguments from inside a variadic function, you first declare a `void *` variable, and then use the pseudo-function `va_start()` to point it at a hidden structure which holds the state of the variadic arguments.
 And when you are finished with the variadic arguments, you use `va_end()` to indicate this.
 For example:

 ```
 int16 foobar(int8 *fmt, ...) {